breezeight/nicola_blog/_guides/javascript.markdown

       later('wakizashi');                                          //#5
 ~~~

+`open /devel/SRC/JAVASCRIPT/ninja-code/chapter-5/listing-5.3.html`

-When we declared innerFunction() inside the outer function a closure was also created that encompasses not only the function declaration, but also all variables that are in scope at the point of the declaration.
+When we declared `innerFunction()` inside the outer function a closure was also created that encompasses not only the function declaration, but also all variables that are in scope at the point of the declaration.
 This “bubble,” containing the function and its variables, stays around as long as the function itself does.

 Function parameters are included in the closure of that function.
 (Seems obvi- ous, but now we’ve said it for sure.